9 amazing free things to do in Santa Cruz Galapagos and other tips

 - Daphne

-These below are other trips available in Santa Cruz that I haven’t done (prices are approximate)
+Below are other trips available in Santa Cruz that I haven’t done (prices are approximate)

 Half-day to Seymour Island 150 USD

-Half-day trip to Pinzon Island 150 to 160 USD
+Half-day trip to Pinzon Island, 150 to 160 USD

-There are 2 tours that take you to Pinzon Island, both from 8 am to 3.30 pm approx
+There are 2 tours that take you to Pinzon Island, both from 8 am to 3.30 pm, approx

-Half-day trip to Santa Fe’ 130 USD
+Half-day trip to Santa Fe, 130 USD

 Half-day trip to Plazas 130 USD